Fiber 2-Functors and Tambara-Yamagami Fusion 2-Categories: Mathematical Preliminaries

 More generally, we will also be interested in the fusion 2-categories associated to a finite 2-group $\mathcal{G}$.
-The data of a finite 2-group consists of a finite group $H[0]$ and a finite abelian group $A[1]$, where the brackets denote the degree in which each group lives, i.e.\ viewed as Eilenberg-MacLane spaces, and gives the ``form number" of the symmetry that the group describes.
-There is also an action of the degree-zero group on the degree-one group by a map $\rho: H \to \mathrm{Aut}(A)$.
+The data of a finite 2-group consists of a finite group $H[0]$ and a finite abelian group $A[1]$, where the brackets denote the degree in which each group lives and gives the ``form number" of the symmetry that the group describes.
+Said differently, for any non-negative integer $n$ and group $B$, abelian if $n\geq 1$, we use $B[n]$ to denote the higher group whose classifying space is the Eilenberg-MacLane space $K(B,n+1)$.
+As part of the data of the finite 2-group $\mathcal{G}$, there is also an action of the degree-zero group on the degree-one group by a map $\rho: H \to \mathrm{Aut}(A)$.
 Moreover, there is a $k$-invariant given by a Postnikov class $\beta\in H^3_{gp}(H;A_{\rho})$.
 We denote the finite 2-group corresponding to this data by $A[1]\boldsymbol{\cdot}H[0]$.
 When the Postnikov class $\beta$ is trivial this gives a split 2-group, which we write as $A[1]\rtimes H[0]$.
-In this case, it is then possible to specify local projective actions of the symmetry on each topological operator.
+In this case, it is possible to specify local projective actions of the symmetry $H$ on each topological operator that is labeled by $A$.
+In particular, there could be a natural transformation from acting with $\rho_g \circ \rho_h$ and acting by $\rho_{g \circ h}$, where $\rho: H \rightarrow Aut(A)$.
 The equivalence classes of choices are classified by a class in $H^2_{gp}(H;A_{\rho})$.
 This class is referred to in the Physics literature as the \textit{symmetry fractionalization} \cite{BBCW,DGHK,HS19,Yu20}.
-If in addition the action by $H$ on $A$ is trivial, then the 2-group is a direct product $A[1]\times H[0]$.
+If, in addition, the action by $H$ on $A$ is trivial, then the 2-group is a direct product $A[1]\times H[0]$.
 For applications of 2-groups to field theory and string theory beyond our categorical setup, see \cite{CDI,Baez05,Baez2:05,Benini:2018reh,Debray:2023rlx,Sharpe15}.